 Habits are micro-actions that you perform daily without giving it much thought, like brushing your teeth or taking daily showers.
 For better or worse, they can change your life.

 The Routines & Habits Workbook is an affordable journaling tool that’ll help you figure out which habits to start and design a routine that works for you.

 Once you’ve learned the basics of habits and how powerful they are, I’m sure you’ll want to make them part of your life.

 And there’s no better way to do so than by using habit trackers.

 Habit trackers are a record of your habits.

 Some people come up with very complicated and intricate designs for their habit trackers, but basically, they look like this:

 Why are habit trackers important?

-Habit trackers are great to get into new habits.
+Habit trackers are great for getting into new habits.
 If you work out every day, for example, you don’t need any help with that.
-You’re already pretty consistent with your workouts.

 Once you go 3 or 4 times in a row, you’ll start feeling more and more confident.